MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 For example, when you're troubleshooting an incident, you might discover that a relationship exists between two or more objects.
 A work item to apply an application service pack might be related to more than one configuration item.
 You might need to update the configuration items to reflect that relationship.

 Similarly, work items such as incidents, problems, and change requests are often interrelated.
 Related work items share some commonality with each other or with a configuration item.
-When a work item affects a particular configuration item, they are linked.
+When a work item affects a particular configuration item, they're linked.

 ### To add information to configuration items